 Where to Stay in Hanoi

 O’Gallery Majestic Hotel & Spa is another great choice of hotel in Hanoi.
 You’ll love relaxing in the pristine rooftop pool or enjoying the peaceful garden or spa.
 Rooms feature colonial-style decor with dark wooden furnishings, lush fabrics, and big windows.
-The beds are so comfortable, you may want to spend your entire trip in it!
+The beds are so comfortable that you may want to spend your entire trip in them!

 La Siesta Premium Hang Be is a strikingly beautiful hotel located in the heart of the Old Quarter.
 You’ll feel like this is a quiet, peaceful oasis, away from the hustle and bustle of the city.
 The personalized service that you’ll receive here will make you feel right at home.
 Plus you’ll love the spectacular city views from the lively rooftop bar!